Jeanne Le Ber

 Far from being indifferent to the outside world, she brought the concerns and suffering of her contemporaries to her fervent prayers.
 She prayed especially for peace in a war-torn country.

-She died on October 3, 1714 at the age of 52 years and 8 month "in great odour of sanctity."
-The entire population of Montreal attended her funeral there to offer their last respects.
+She died on October 3, 1714 at the age of 52 years "in great odour of sanctity."
+The entire population of Montreal attended her funeral there to pay their last respects.

 The mortal remains of Jeanne Le Ber are preserved in Old Montreal, in Notre-Dame-de-Bon-Secours Chapel, their position marked by a plaque on the wall.